 Cycle the WAVE offers four (4) route options to accommodate all rider levels plus Walk the WAVE for non riders.
 All cycle routes include a variety of terrain (roads, trails, climbs and descents).
-2017 routes are not expected to change from 2016 pending any construction updates that may occur.
 Thanks to Kathlyn Kocher Paananen for re-naming our four ride routes!

 Rider safety is our utmost concern: most bike accidents on organized events occur between cyclists.
-PLEASE READ our Safety Page for group riding techniques and tips.
+PLEASE READ our Safety Tips for group riding.
 Ride safe and Ride S.M.A.R.T.
 Cycle the WAVE roads and trails are open to all users.
 Please ride courteously to ensure the WAVE is invited back to these communities next year.
+PLEASE READ TRAIL CLOSURE ALERT BELOW.

 2017 ROUTES • Check In & Departures Times